tpoisot/ms_proba_networks/ms/maintext.md

 \end{equation}

 The parameter $\alpha \in [0;1]$ regulates how important long paths are.
 When
-$\alpha = 0$, only first-order paths count.
-When $\alpha = 1$, all paths
-are equally important.
-As $C_i$ is sensitive to the size of the matrix, we suggest to normalise it so that
+$\alpha = 0$, only first-order paths are accounted for (and the centrality is equal to generality).
+When $\alpha = 1$, paths of all length are equally important.
+As $C_i$ is sensitive to the size of the matrix, we suggest normalizing by $\mathbf{C} = \sum C$, so that

 \begin{equation}
 C_i = \frac{C_i}{\mathbf{C}} .
 \end{equation}

 This results in the *expected relative centrality* of each node in the probabilistic network.
-Note that when using only $k = 1$, and $\alpha = 1$, the raw value of Katz's centrality is the species generality.

 ### Number of primary producers

 Primary producers, in a food web, are species with no successors, including themselves.
-Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been remove from the network.
+Biologically, they are autotrophic organisms, or organisms whose preys or substrates have been removeb from the network.
 A species is a primary producer if it manages *not* to establish any outgoing interaction, which for species $i$ happens with probability